Dadopur/Dadopur/README.md

 ### Hello there!

-I'm currently taking courses at Linköping University and use this account for both school and personal projects.
+I'm currently taking courses at Linköping University and use this account for mostly personal projects.

-- I am intressted in problem solving and AI/machine learning (which is the field of my masters degree).
+- I am intressted in problem solving and AI/machine learning, which is the field of my masters degree.
 - My favorite programming languages are: C++ and Python.
-(Yes, they are very different but that nice!)
+(Yes, they are very different but that's nice!)

 Here are some of useful links!
 - https://www.linkedin.com/in/daniel-purgal-373402239/